arturonavax/env/docs/mac_os.md

       (Secondary click on the application in the Dock and "Quit" button, or on the name of the application in the top left and the "Quit" button, `Command-Q`).

-  - Context menu: Context menu: In MacOS the context menu is used much more than in other operating systems, it is the top left bar where is the name of the active process, the "File" button, "Edit", "Selection", etc, etc.
+  - Context menu: In MacOS the context menu is used much more than in other operating systems, it is the top left bar where is the name of the active process, the "File" button, "Edit", "Selection", etc, etc.

+    - Some non-native MacOS options that are specific to each application may be present in your context menu.
+For example: In MacOS is not really native the option "Always On Top" so that a window is always on top of others, on the other hand, there will be applications that if they implement the option, an example is WhatsApp calls, it is in the context menu, Call -> Always On Top.
+In general, in the contextual menu there may be many interesting options that are worth reviewing.

 - App switcher (`Command-Tab`): The MacOS "App switcher" shows the open applications/processes, these processes do not necessarily have a graphical window open so it can be confusing.